somemarsupials/coding-test-for-anna/README.md

 ## App Requirements

-You do not need to fulfill all the requirements.
+You do not need to fulfill all of the requirements.
 This is just to see how you would approach a problem.

-- Serve beers from local data using Express
-- List beers in a visually appealing way
-- Provide sorting and filtering functionality
+- I want to be able to browse local beers
+- I want to be able to search for beers and breweries
+- I want to be able to sort and filter the results

+## Technical Requirements

+- Use Git
+- Use AngularJS components where possible (filters/directives/services)
 - Create a responsive webpage
-- Use AngularJS components where possible (filters/directives/services)
+- Use SCSS
 - Bonus points for not using Bootstrap :)

+## Extra Work

+- I want to be able to add beers to the list
+- Create some more detailed designs including extra features you would want to see